 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal timberwork is painted.
-The kitchen fittings comprise a range of floor and wall mounted units.
+Internal doors are formed in either moulded or glazed timber.
+Plain timber facings and skirtings noted.
+Fully re-fitted kitchen comprises of wall and base units overlaid with solid worktops.

-Chimney breasts and fireplaces The fireplace has been blocked.
+Chimney breasts and fireplaces Fireplaces have been blocked up and removed.
 Internal decorations Visually inspected.
-Internal walls and ceilings have been papered and emulsioned.
+Painted and tiled finishes noted.
+Internal doors, skirtings and facings have a painted finish.